Facebook’s New “Metaverse” And What It Means For You?

 – To help people from all over the world connect with their friends and family more easily

 The Facebook metaverse is the name for their social VR project, Oculus Rift.
-They are developing a virtual reality experience that is shared by many people at once.
-The experience includes an avatar for the user, and the ability to interact with other avatars.
-Facebook believes this could become like a worldwide network in which you can virtually meet up with anyone.
+They are developing a virtual reality experience that many people share at once.
+The experience includes an avatar for the user and the ability to interact with other avatars.
+Facebook believes this could become a worldwide network where you can meet virtually anyone.

 Comparison to Google’s Project Tango

-The problem with Facebook’s “metaverse” idea isn’t that it wouldn’t work but that it would be limited because only those with VR headsets will be able to participate in it.
-This differs from Google’s Project Tango which provides tablets that can map their surroundings via camera and have other sensors for mapping 3D data of the world around them.
+The problem with Facebook’s “metaverse” idea isn’t that it wouldn’t work but would be limited because only those with VR headsets can participate.
+This differs from Google’s Project Tango, which provides tablets that can map their surroundings via camera and have other sensors for mapping 3D data of the world around them.

-Facebook isn’t stopping there though, they are also building lenses so people can take photos or videos through their phone or headset and share them on the “metaverse”.
+Facebook isn’t stopping there; they are also building lenses so people can take photos or videos through their phone or headset and share them on the “metaverse.”
 This means you won

 Overview of the Future of Social Media

 The future of social media will be a metaverse.
-People spend a lot of their time online and it will be easier to attach your social media account to your virtual reality network.
-You won’t have to take off your headset or put on different glasses once you enter the metaverse, you’ll already be there.
-The interesting thing about this is that it’s not just for people who want to live vicariously through someone else’s life, but also for those who enjoy their own lives and don’t want an escape from reality.
+You won’t have to take off your headset or put on different glasses once you enter the Metaverse; you’ll already be there.
+People spend a lot of their time online, and it will be easier to attach your social media account to your virtual reality network.
+The exciting thing about this is that it’s not just for people who want to live vicariously through someone else’s life but also for those who enjoy their own lives and don’t want an escape from reality.

-A lot of people will be using social media as a tool for communication in the future.
-The networks that these tools are based on will become more integrated with each other and you’ll be able to use all of them from one screen.
+Many people will use social media as a tool for communication in the future.
+The networks that these tools are based on will become more integrated, and you’ll be able to use all of them from one screen.

 Facebook is Building a Virtual Reality Network Called the Metaverse

-In building the metaverse, Facebook is trying to create a virtual reality world that has been talked about in science fiction for decades.
-But it also wants to be a product for everyone in order to make it accessible and break down some of the barriers between people.
+In building the Metaverse, Facebook is trying to create a virtual reality world that has been talked about in science fiction for decades.
+But it also wants to be a product for everyone to make it accessible and break down some barriers between people.

-Facebook CEO Mark Zuckerberg has been very vocal about his vision for what he calls “the next major computing platform” and his company’s ambitions in this area.
+Facebook CEO Mark Zuckerberg has been vocal about his vision for “the next major computing platform” and his company’s ambitions in this area.

-The virtual reality (VR) market is still in its infancy, but it is growing quickly.
-VR headsets are now available for purchase at many major electronics retailers, and VR apps are increasingly popping up on the market.
+The virtual reality (VR) market is still in its infancy but is increasing.
+VR headsets are now available at many major electronics retailers, and VR apps are increasingly popping up on the market.

 However, one of the main challenges with VR is that it isn’t social.
 That’s why Facebook is building a virtual reality network called the Metaverse.